starship/starship/docs/advanced-config/README.md

 # Advanced Configuration

 While Starship is a versatile shell, sometimes you need to do more than edit `starship.toml` to get it to do certain things.
-This page logs some of the more advanced configuration techniques used in starship.
+This page details some of the more advanced configuration techniques used in starship.

 ::: warning